List of X-Men film series characters: Scott Summers/Cyclops

-In X-Men Origins: Wolverine (2009), a teenage Scott in 1988 is first seen getting detention for wearing sunglasses in a classroom and is attacked by mutant Victor Creed who kidnaps him and imprisons him on Three Mile Island.
-Scott and the others are freed from their cells by Wolverine and Kayla Silverfox who help them escape the base and go outside where they meet telepath Charles Xavier who takes them into his X-Jet and recruits them as X-Men.
+In X-Men Origins: Wolverine (2009), a teenage Scott in 1988 gets detention for wearing sunglasses in a classroom and is attacked by mutant Victor Creed, who kidnaps him and imprisons him on Three Mile Island.
+Scott and the others are freed from their cells by Wolverine and Kayla Silverfox, who help them escape the base and go outside, where they meet Charles Xavier, who takes them into his X-Jet.

 After the timeline is revised, Scott is resurrected and is briefly seen in the new timeline in 2023 alongside Jean Grey in the X-Mansion.

-In X-Men: Apocalypse (2016), a teenage Scott in 1983 gains his powers for the first time at school and accidentally knocks out a bully which causes his older brother Alex to relocate him to the X-Mansion where he is introduced to Hank McCoy and Charles Xavier who tests Scott on his abilities and give him special sunglasses.
-After getting settled in the mansion, Scott meets Jean Grey, Jubilee and Nightcrawler.
-The 4 of them hang out at a mall before then coming back to witness a destroyed X-Mansion which is where Scott finds out that Alex died in the explosion that destroyed the mansion.
-After reeling over his brother's death, Scott, alongside Jean and Kurt, reunites with Hank and meets Mystique, Quicksilver and Moira MacTaggert.
-William Stryker arrives, capturing Beast, Quicksilver, Mystique and Moira, bringing them to his base in Alkali Lake and interrogates them.
-Scott, Jean and Kurt stow away on the plane and into the base.
-Jean releases a mysterious mutant (Wolverine), who begins to massacre all the guards of Stryker's facility whilst they rescue the others that were captured.
-As Wolverine heads out, he runs into the three mutants and is about to kill them until Jean restores some of his forgotten memories, causing him to leave the facility and for the group to reunite with the others.
-After they reunite, suit up and board a plane, the group travel to Egypt.
-Scott battles the Horseman Storm and is about to defeat her until she joins the X-Men's side against Apocalypse.
-At the end of the battle, Scott uses his powers alongside Xavier's mind control and Jean's Phoenix abilities to destroy and kill Apocalypse.
-After the X-Mansion has been rebuilt, Scott uses a visor given to him by Hank and stands in the Danger Room with Jean, Nightcrawler, Storm, Quicksilver, and Mystique who is now the team leader of the new X-Men team.
+In X-Men: Apocalypse (2016), a teenage Scott in 1983 gains his powers for the first time at school, accidentally knocking out a bully.
+Scott's older brother, Alex (Havok), takes him to the X-Mansion, where he meets Hank McCoy and Charles Xavier.
+They test Scott's abilities and give him special sunglasses to block his powers.
+Scott meets Jean Grey, Jubilee, and Nightcrawler, and four of them hang out at a mall.
+They return to a destroyed X-Mansion, and Scott finds out that Alex died in the explosion of the mansion.
+After reeling over his brother's death, Scott, alongside Jean and Kurt, reunites with Hank and meets Mystique, Quicksilver, and Moira MacTaggert.
+William Stryker arrives, capturing Beast, Quicksilver, Mystique, and Moira, bringing them to his base in Alkali Lake and interrogating them.
+Scott, Jean, and Kurt stow away on the plane and into the base.
+Jean releases a mysterious mutant (Wolverine), who begins to massacre all the guards of Stryker's facility whilst the trio rescues their captured allies.
+The group suits up and boards a jet to Egypt, where Scott battles the Horseman Storm and is about to defeat her until she joins the X-Men's side against Apocalypse.
+At the end of the battle, Scott uses his powers alongside Xavier's and Jean's to kill Apocalypse.
+After the X-Mansion has been rebuilt, Scott uses a visor given to him by Hank and stands in the Danger Room as the team leader of the new X-Men team.